-Embracing solar energy is a big step--not just for you, but for the environment.
-After deciding to go solar, the next step is figuring out how to pay for your solar panels Fortunately, there are several options available whether you have the cash in hand or not.
+Embracing solar energy is a big step–not just for you, but for the environment.
+After deciding to go solar, the next step is figuring out how to pay for your solar panel installation Fortunately, there are several options available whether you have the cash in hand or not.

 If you are on a tight budget, solar energy is still within reach.
 You just have to find the right financing option for you.
 Read on for more information on the different payment options around.

 The average cost of installing solar energy in the United States is between $10,750 and $32,250.
 The price varies according to the size of the system and a few other factors.
 Here are some payment options that you can use to finance the purchase of your system.

 Payment through cash is fairly straightforward.
 You’ve probably transacted in cash in other large-purchase scenarios.
 Getting a solar panel through cash works the same way.
 You can acquire the ownership of the solar panel by exchanging cash for it.
 Payment through cash is hassle-free and fast.
 Most systems will recoup their initial cost in about six to seven years if you buy in cash thanks to the savings you’ll be enjoying on electricity bills and not having to pay interest on a loan.